AdobeDocs/commerce-operations.en/help/install/tutorials/uninstall.md

 bin/magento setup:upgrade --keep-generated
 ```

-{:.bs-callout-warning}
+>[!WARNING]
+>
-The optional `--keep-generated` option should be used _only_ in limited circumstances by experienced system integrators.
-This option should _never_ be used in a development environment.
+>The optional `--keep-generated` option should be used in limited circumstances by experienced system integrators *only*.
+This option should *never* be used in a development environment.
 Improper use of this optional parameter can cause errors during code execution.

-## Install the Magento software
+## Install the Commerce software

-*  [Install the Magento software using the command line][]
+*  [Install the Commerce software using the command line][]

 <!-- Link Definitions -->
 [Update the Magento application]: https://experienceleague.adobe.com/docs/commerce-operations/upgrade-guide/developer/git-installs.html